JayCodist/markdown-previewer/README.md

-﻿# Random Quote Generator
+﻿# Markdown Previewer

 ## A React App (using Hooks)

 ## To run, clone repo using `git clone`, navigate into project directory and run `npm start`

-You don't have to test locally: this app is also hosted on https://randomquotemachine-mine.herokuapp.com
+You don't have to test locally: this app is also hosted on https://markdown-previewer-mine.herokuapp.com